brandur/sorg/content/fragments/romance-of-europe.md

 Something I'm very guilty of at times is romanticizing Europe, even when consciously trying to correct for it.

 I went to a concert the other night, and one that was so Berlin.
-Address in a random part of the city, walk half a block down a private-looking alley, enter a nondescript door, climb four floors of stairs passed empty landings with graffiti everywhere, and enter through a door with a giant red devil's head above it.
+Address in a random part of the city, walk half a block down a private-looking alley, enter a nondescript door, climb four floors of stairs passed empty landings with graffiti everywhere, and enter through a door with an enormous devil's head above it.

 It was a tiny venue.
 Two modestly sized rooms with a bar in the back.
 Even fifty people would've packed it to the gills.